trackmania-rl/tmrl/README.md

 Find out more [here](#distant-training-architecture).

 * **Real-time training:**
-Our policies are trained in real-time, with no insider access to the game when it comes to e.g. pausing the simulation in order to collect samples or in order to compute action.
+Our policies are trained in real-time, with no insider access to the game: we do not pause the simulation in order to collect samples nor in order to compute actions.
-As such, our approach can easily be extended to other video-games, or even real-world robotic applications.
+As such, our approach can easily be extended to other video games, and to real-world robotic applications.
 Find out more [here](#real-time-gym-framework).

 * **Flexible framework:**
 We designed our code so that it is flexible and modular.
-Therefore, it is easily compatible with other applications.
+It is easily compatible with other applications.
 For instance, in other projects, we use the same code base in order to train robots in the real world.
-Advanced tutorial coming soon to develop your own application.
+Advanced tutorial coming soon to develop your own applications.

 * **External libraries:**
-This project gave birth to parts of more general interest that were cut out and packaged in independent python libraries.
+This project gave birth to sub-projects of more general interest that were cut out and packaged in standalone python libraries.
-In particular, it uses [rtgym](https://github.com/yannbouteiller/rtgym) which enables implementing Gym environments in real-time applications, and [vgamepad](https://github.com/yannbouteiller/vgamepad) which enables emulating virtual game controllers.
+In particular, [rtgym](https://github.com/yannbouteiller/rtgym) enables implementing Gym environments in real-time applications, and [vgamepad](https://github.com/yannbouteiller/vgamepad) enables emulating virtual game controllers.

 ## Installation

 Please find installation instructions [here](docs/Install.md).